 Represented bank in guarantors’ appeal of district court’s entry of summary judgment for bank for breach of guaranty.
 Seventh Circuit affirmed summary judgment.

 - MB Financial Bank, N.A. v.
 841 Joint Venture, LLC

 Represented bank against borrower and guarantors in mortgage foreclosure matter.
 Judgment of foreclosure entered against borrower and summary judgment entered against guarantors.

 Represented receiver in claim brought in the U.S. District Court for the Northern District of Illinois against the directors and officers of AA Capital Partners, Inc., an SEC-registered investment advisor, in a $60 million claim for violations of ERISA, breach of fiduciary duty, fraud, and conversion arising out of alleged misappropriation and misuse of investor funds.

-Barack Ferrazzano attorneys succeeded in petitioning the U.S. Department of Justice Immigration Court to grant political asylum to an Iranian national, who fled Iran after being targeted by the government for participating in the historic protests that followed the election of Iranian President Mahmoud Ahmadinejad in 2009.
+Successful petition to the U.S. Department of Justice Immigration Court to grant asylum to an Iranian national who fled Iran after being targeted by the government for participating in the historic protests that followed the election of Iranian President Mahmoud Ahmadinejad in 2009.
 This appears to be one of the first U.S. asylum cases connected with the widely reported 2009 election protests in Iran.